 What happens if I miss a dose?

-Since Vicoprofen is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since Vicoprofen is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
-Many medicines available over the counter contain aspirin or other medicines similar to ibuprofen (such as ketoprofen or naproxen).
+Many medicines available over the counter contain aspirin or other medicines similar to ibuprofen.
 Taking certain products together can cause you to get too much of this type of medication.
-Check the label to see if a medicine contains naproxen, aspirin, ibuprofen, ketoprofen, or naproxen.
-Avoid drinking alcohol.
-It may increase your risk of stomach bleeding while taking ibuprofen.
+Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.

 Vicoprofen side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Vicoprofen: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Vicoprofen: sneezing, runny or stuffy nose; wheezing or trouble breathing; hives; swelling of your face, lips, tongue, or throat.

 swelling or rapid weight gain;